-Course Outcome: The objective of this course is to provide students knowledge about the generation, removal, and disposal of debris and waste following a major disaster.
-At the end of course, students should be able to know how to handle and dispose the hazardous and non-hazardous debris and waste.
+Course Outcome: This course is aimed to provide the students awareness about the clean-up, removal, mitigate and disposal of debris and waste following a major disaster.
+Further the said course also provides an insights regarding framing and identifying debris management plan at site.
+At the end of course, students should be able to know how to handle the hazardous and non-hazardous debris and waste.